ramity-sh/wowraidnotes/Classic Cataclysm/Tier 2/MechanicReview.md

 This one I need some help understanding the issue.
 I've died twice ever to missing the dance, once on my first time killing rag and once on Jan 1.
 I know last week I just got greedy and misjudged how far I needed to move to be on just the inside the safe area.

-I looked through the logs of 6 total times I've killed Rag.
-Here's the stats on deaths, I've bolded the ones I could have prevented.
+I looked through the logs of 5 total times I've killed Rag.
+Here's the stats on deaths, I've bolded/italicized the ones I could have prevented.

 Nov 20th (My first rag)
 * Attempt 1 - Death during group wipe